S-shangli/Personal_Notes_License/Personal_Note_License.md

 - No matter whether it is true or false.
 - No legal liability.
 - This license is subject to change without notice.

+## License User
+Anyone can use this License.